The Extract Constant refactoring helps you eliminate hard-coded constants, making your code easier to read and maintain.

-The in-place refactorings are enabled in CLion by default.
-So, if you haven't changed this setting, the Extract Constant refactoring for C/C++ is performed in-place, right in the editor.
+In-place refactorings are enabled in CLion by default.
+If you haven't changed this setting, the Extract Constant refactoring for C/C++ is performed in-place, right in the editor.

-- Place the cursor within the expression or declaration of a variable to be replaced by a constant.
+Position the caret within the expression or declaration of a variable to be replaced by a constant.

 If you haven't completed the refactoring and want to cancel the changes you have made, press Escape.